xvzcf/tls-interop-runner/README.md

 ## Requirements

-- Tshark >= 3.2.0 present in the PATH
+- tshark >= 3.2.0 present in the PATH
 - Go >= 1.15
 - `docker` >= v20.10.17 and `docker-compose` >= v2.6.0